jcmfernandes/javartm/README.md

 Note that the `ant-contrib-cpptasks` package in Ubuntu is not installed to the right place, and ant will not be able to use it automatically.
 (To fix it, run `sudo ln -sf /usr/share/java/ant-contrib-cpptasks.jar /usr/share/ant/lib/.`)

-Building also requires gcc >= 4.8, as this is the first version that adds support for the RTM instructions.
-It might be possible to use icc or others (feedback on this is appreciated).
+Building was tested and works with GCC 4.7.2.
+It should be possible to use icc or others (feedback on this is appreciated).

 As of this writing, there is no stable release of gcc 4.8 --- you will need to obtain or build your own.